lacps/lacps.github.io/04-mailing-list.md

 <img src="/sites/default/files/photos/5_17364713682c96f32f38.jpg" title="Ivan's flytrap" class="profile" />

-If you would like keep abreast of occasional LACPS-themed announcements or dare to participate in electronic LA CP discussions, <a href="http://tech.groups.yahoo.com/group/LACPS/?v=1&t=search&ch=web&pub=groups&sec=group&slk=1">click here to subscribe to the LACPS Yahoo Group</a> or send an email to <a href="mailto:LACPS-subscribe@yahoogroups.com">LACPS-subscribe@yahoogroups.com</a>.
+Should you wish to keep abreast of occasional Los Angeles Carnivorous Plant Society-themed announcements or dare to participate in electronic LA CP discussions, <a href="http://tech.groups.yahoo.com/group/LACPS/?v=1&t=search&ch=web&pub=groups&sec=group&slk=1">click here to subscribe to the LACPS Yahoo Group</a> or send an email to <a href="mailto:LACPS-subscribe@yahoogroups.com">LACPS-subscribe@yahoogroups.com</a>.

 You might also <a href="http://twitter.com/lacarnivores">follow LACPS on twitter</a>.

 <h3>Carnivorous Plant Clubs</h3>

-Other active CP clubs in North America include the following:
+Other active carnivorous plant clubs in North America include the following:
 <ul><li><a href="http://www.bacps.org">Bay Area Carnivorous Plant Society</a></li> <li><a href="http://www.necps.org">New England Carnivorous Plant Society</a></li><li><a href="http://umcps.net">Upper Midwest Carnivorous Plant Society</a></li><li><a href="http://www.sandiegocarnivorousplantsociety.com/">San Diego Carnivorous Plant Society</a></li></ul>

-<h3>Other CP Resources</h3>
+<h3>Other Carnivorous Plant Resources</h3>

 For yet more verbiage and photos to feed your carnivorous plant frenzy, any of the following could fit the bill:
 <ul>